-What is less explored territory (and I’m certainly not suggesting it hasn’t been explored at all) is men’s bodies and expressions of non-sexual bodily expression.
-Here I’m referring to men’s physicality being used for intimacy in its truest sense, the close bond between two people, rather than its common usage where it automatically signals sex.
-What about when men use and experience their bodies in a nurturing and sustaining way to show care, express kinship or protection, or communicate their most profound love, liking and appreciation in their important relationships with others.
-In other words, what about men’s need for and provision of touch.
+What is less explored territory (and I’m certainly not suggesting that it hasn’t been explored at all) is men’s bodies and non-sexual bodily expression.
+Here I’m referring to men’s physicality being used for intimacy in its truest sense (in psych terminology), the close bond between two people, rather than its common usage where the word ‘intimacy’ automatically signals sex.
+What about when men use and experience their bodies in a nurturing and sustaining way to show care, express kinship or protection, or communicate their most profound liking or love and appreciation in their important relationships with others.
+In other words, what about men’s need for, and demonstration of, touch.

-Non-sexual touch is soon seen again.
+Non-sexual touch is soon foregrounded again.
 We overcome our pubescent awkwardness with parents and siblings and re-learn safe expressions of affection and bonding, through hugs and kisses.
-Often sexual touch leads to one of the greatest opportunities for non-sexual close contact and nurturance as a man’s sexual relationship may lead to offspring.
+Often sexual touch leads to one of the greatest opportunities for non-sexual close-contact and nurturance, as a man’s sexual relationship may lead to offspring.
 Growing into being a dad means reconnecting with one’s self-expression and physicality from childhood, where the child thrives on physical, as well as psychological, affirmation and closeness.

 Touch returns with an untold force as there is a powerful need to show sons or daughters that they are wanted, needed, beloved and worthy.
-At the best of its expression it is pure and powerful, with (again) no hidden agenda or subversive edge.
-Having a man in one’s life is mature, caring, and secure enough in themselves to show their family members that they love them is overwhelmingly good, it shows male and female children that non-sexual affection is normal, and something that belongs to both men and women – i.e. that being caring and affectionate and warm is not ‘being female’ – it nurtures all of us…
+At the best of its expression, it is pure and powerful, with (again) no hidden agenda or subversive edge.
+Having a man in one’s life who is mature, caring, and secure enough in themselves to show their family members that they love them is overwhelmingly good, it shows male and female children that non-sexual affection is normal, and something that belongs to both men and women – i.e. that being caring and affectionate and warm is not ‘being female’ – it is being human and it nurtures all of us…

-And then David Beckham kisses his daughter, Harper, on the lips and the twisted, dysfunctional, and downright delusional issues forth, like a dam inundating the rational self.
-Back in 2018 Mr. Beckham and his daughter were snapped kissing one another on the lips at (hold on to your girdles) a public event!
-Not in private.
+And then, two years ago, David Beckham kisses his daughter, Harper, on the lips and the twisted, dysfunctional, and downright delusional pours forth, like a dam inundating the rational self all over social media.
+In 2018 Mr. Beckham and his daughter were snapped kissing one another on the lips at (hold on to your girdles) a public event!
+Not in a private family setting.
 Not behind closed doors.
-They’ve now just done it again (after much fanfare was made of them sharing a high-five recently, too.
+They did this again (after much fanfare was made of them sharing a high-five, too).
 The commentary in the media and on social media was bizarre to me for reasons I’ll share in a moment.
 It was about how gross it was to see a male parent touching his young child in this way.

 When the outpouring about the Beckham’s affection was so resolutely negative I was utterly confused.
 I didn’t see a creep behaving unnaturally with a young female.
 I just saw an innocuous picture of something I had been brought up thinking happened every day – where fathers parented their daughters and sons, and that this included safe expressions of non-sexual touch that bonded their relationship and showed the child how much they cared for one another.
 My dad told me many years ago that it was a conscious decision when he met the love of his life and they decided to have children.
 He was going to be the opposite of his own parents, who were cold, distant and seemingly incapable of comfort.
 He was going to raise his children, of whatever gender, safe in the knowledge that they were loved and, that most important and underused of words: cherished.